-PART I

-MANA GEMENT COMPANY

-1. Raiffeisen Kapitalanlage-Gesellschaft m.b.H., Vienna 4

-2. Investment funds managed by the company

-3. Management

-4. Supervisory board

-5. Other main positions of the members of management and the supervisory board 4

-6. Share capital

-7. Remuneration policy

-8. The management company has transferred the following activities to third parties 5
+PART I MANA GEMENT COMPANY 4 1.
+Raiffeisen Kapitalanlage-Gesellschaft m.b.H., Vienna 4 2.
+Investment funds managed by the company 3.
+Management 4.
+Supervisory board 5.
+Other main positions of the members of management and the supervisory board 4 6.
+Share capital 7.
+Remuneration policy 8.
+The management company has transferred the following activities to third parties 5 PART II , IMENT FUND 1.
+Name of the investment fund 2.
+Date of establishment and duration, where limited 0 3.

-Part II

-INVES TMENT FUND

-1. Name of the investment fund

-2. Date of establishment and duration, where limited

-3. Office where the fund regulations and the periodic reports may be obtained 6

 3 a.
-Distribution restriction
+Office where the fund regulations and the periodic reports may be obtained 0 3 a.
 3 b.
-"FATCA" status

-4. Brief details of tax regulations applicable for the investment fund which are of significance for unithold ers.

-Notice on withholding-tax liability for income and capital gains earned by unitholders from the investment for

-5. Cut-off date for accounting and frequency and form of distribution 6.
-Name of the auditor 10 7.
-Type and main characteristics of the units 10 8.
-Stock exchanges or markets on which the units are listed or traded 9.
-Methods and terms of issue and/or sale of units 13 10.
-Methods and terms for the redemption and payment of units and circumstances under which these may suspended 11.
-12. Calculation of the units' sale, issue, payment and redemption prices Rules for the determination and appropriation of income 13 13.
-Description of the investment fund's investment objectives, including its financial goals (e.g. capital or income and including its financial goals (e.g. capital or income and including its financial goals (e.g. capital or income and including its financial goals (e.g. capital or income and including its financial goals (e.g. capital or income and including its financial goals (e.g. capital or income and growth), investment policy (e.g. specialization in terms of geographical or economic areas), possi investment policy restrictions and techniques and instruments or borrowing powers during the managemen 1 0 10 1 the investment fund Investment objective and investment policy 17 13.2.
-14. Risk profile for the fund 22 15.
-Method, level and calculation of the remuneration payable to the management company, the custod 13. bank/depositary or third parties and charged to the investment fund, and reimbursement of costs to management company, the custodian bank/depositary or third parties by the investment fund 27 16.
-External consultants or investment advisers 30 17.
-Measures implemented for payments to the unitholders, repurchasing or redemption of units and distribut 17. of information concerning the investment fund 18.
-Further information for the investor Economic information: Costs or fees - excluding costs listed under items 9 and 10 - with a breakdown 17. those payable by the unitholder and those payable out of the investment fund's asset portfolio PART II DDIAN BANK/DEPOSITARY 1.
-Identity of the custodian bank/depositary of the UCITS and description of its obligations as well as possi ible conflicts of interest 2.
-Description of all custodian functions transferred by the custodian bank/depositary, list of agents and s sub agents and conflicts of interest which may arise from this transfer of tasks 37 3.
-Declaration that the investors will receive, upon request, the most recent version of the information specified d in • Part III, items 1 and 2 PART I V ONAL INFORMATION 1.
+"FATCA" status 3 b.
+4. Brief details of tax regulations applicable for the investment fund which are of significance for unitholder 4.
+Notice on withholding-tax liability for income and capital gains earned by unitholders from the investment fu Notice on withholding-tax liability for income and capital gains earned by unitholders from the investment to 5.
+Cut-off date for accounting and frequency and form of distribution 6.
+Name of the auditor 7.
+Type and main characteristics of the units 8.
+Stock exchanges or markets on which the units are listed or traded 12 9.
+Methods and terms of issue and/or sale of units 12 10.
+Methods and terms for the redemption and payment of units and circumstances under which these may be suspended.
+11. Calculation of the units' sale, issue, payment and redemption prices 12.
+Rules for the determination and appropriation of income 15 13.
+Description of the investment fund's investment objectives, including its financial goals (e.g. capital or inco growth), investment policy (e.g. specialization in terms of geographical or economic areas), possi ble investment policy restrictions and techniques and instruments or borrowing powers during the managemen t of the investment fund 16 13.1.
+Investment objective and investment policy 16 Techniques and instruments of investment policy 14.
+Risk profile for the fund 15.
+Method, level and calculation of the remuneration payable to the management company, the custod bank/depositary or third parties and charged to the investment fund, and reimbursement of costs to management company, the custodian bank/depositary or third parties by the investment fund 16.
+External consultants or investment advisers 1 7 .
+Measures implemented for payments to the unitholders, repurchasing or redemption of units and distribut ion 10 of information concerning the investment fund 31 18.
+19. Further information for the investor 32 those payable by the unitholder and those payable out of the investment fund's asset portfolio 2.5 Inose payable by the unfinoider and mose payable out of the investment fund's asset portiono DDIAN BANK/DEPOSITARY Identity of the custodian bank/depositary of the UCITS and description of its obligations as well as possi 1. conflicts of interest 2.
+Description of all custodian functions transferred by the custodian bank/depositary, list of agents and s uh agents and conflicts of interest which may arise from this transfer of tasks 3.
+Declaration that the investors will receive, upon request, the most recent version of the information specified J in Part III, items 1 and 2 37 PART I · ONAL INFORMATION 1.
 Complaints 2.
 Conflicts of interest 3.
 Principles of the voting policy at shareholders' meetings 4.
-Optimal execution of trading decisions 38 IDIX 41 1.
-Environmental and/or social characteristics 2.
-Fund regulations 3.
-Conflict of interest policy
+Optimal execution of trading decisions DIX 41 1.
+Environmental and/or social characteristics 41 Fund regulations 3 Conflict of interest policy 57